-The construction and operation of wastewater facilities and the discharge of wastewater are highly regulated activities.
-Federal, state and local standards and regulations are subject to change.
+Laws and regulations governing treatment and delivery of drinking water are enacted and promulgated by federal, state and local government agencies.
 In the event the District were to fail to comply with applicable laws and regulations, significant fines and penalties could be imposed by such agencies.
-In addition to claims by private parties, changes in the scope and standards for public agency wastewater systems such as the Wastewater System may also lead to administrative orders issued by federal or State regulators.
-Future compliance with new statutory and regulatory requirements or orders concerning matters such as water quality, discharge requirements and biosolids management could require significant capital investments and/or increases in Wastewater Operation and Maintenance Costs.

-See APPENDIX A - "THE EAST BAY MUNICIPAL UTILITY DISTRICT (THE WASTEWATER SYSTEM) - THE WASTEWATER SYSTEM - Regulatory Matters."
+In addition to claims by private parties, changes in the scope and standards for public agency water systems such as the Water System may also lead to administrative orders issued by federal or State regulators.
+Compliance with new statutory and regulatory requirements or orders concerning matters such as water quality, dam safety, instream fishery flows and endangered species could require significant capital investments and/or increases in Water Operation and Maintenance Costs.
+See APPENDIX A - "THE EAST BAY MUNICIPAL UTILITY DISTRICT (THE WATER SYSTEM) - THE WATER SYSTEM - Water Quality and Treatment; Other Regulatory Matters" and "- Water Rights and Related Proceedings."